 Of course, therapy is a wonderful way to work out your issues — as well as feel assured that you are not losing your mind, but in fact are a perfectly normal, lovable woman.

 Online therapy sites are a great option because they are affordable, convenient, and offer thousands of counselors to choose from.
 This is my list of the best online therapy sites.
-BetterHelp offers plans starting at $49/week for unlimited counseling by phone, text, email or video.
+BetterHelp offers plans starting at $65/week for unlimited messaging and weekly live sessions.

 What do you want in a boyfriend?